Back to Top

 + By entering your details, you give Kinetic Education permission to contact you to discuss its tutoring via phone and/or email and record such communication for training and compliance purposes.
 You understand that the 2 weeks free tutoring is only available to children that have not previously received any free tutoring from Kinetic Education.

 Supporting a child with ADHD at school can feel confusing and overwhelming, especially when it seems like they’re trying but still struggling.
-It isn’t a matter of trying harder, and it’s certainly not laziness — it’s simply the way their brains have developed.
+It isn’t a matter of trying harder, and it’s certainly not laziness.
+It’s simply the way their brains have developed.

 They may be easily distracted, especially in busy or noisy environments.
 Sometimes, instructions from the teacher are too long or overwhelming, making it tricky to remember and follow through.
 Others may struggle with executive functioning, which is common in children with ADHD, like planning, organising, or completing tasks.